Information for students

 As part of Education's equity plan, an academic liaison officer is available to help students with physical, psychiatric and medical issues and other special needs.
 The liaison officers negotiate with lecturers on students' behalf for any reasonable adjustments required to ensure equity of educational opportunity.
 This may include provision of signers, notetakers, extensions of time, alternative assessment tasks and special exam conditions.

 telephone +61 2 9514 7489

-Education has a digital media learning space in Building 10 (CB10).
-This facility incorporates leading-edge concepts in educational design and technology.
-The computer facility provides powerful Macintosh computers with a suite of common up-to-date software installed for document production, web authoring, video and image editing, internet and email access.
+Education students can get access to the digital media learning space in Building 10 (CB10).
+This facility incorporates leading-edge concepts in educational design and technology including powerful Macintosh computers updated with common up-to-date software installed for document production, web authoring, and video and image editing.
 They are compatible with a range of foreign language fonts and Education students have access to these facilities when classes are not in progress.

 Education has a history of strong international links and has offered programs in Laos, Cambodia, Hong Kong, Vietnam, Thailand, Japan, the South Pacific region, Europe, the Middle East and South Africa.
 The most popular courses with international students are in teaching English to speakers of other languages (TESOL) and individual subjects done in study abroad programs.

 Education offers pre-service teacher education courses for beginning teachers in secondary education.